Marriage in Hinduism: Shuddhikaran

 In India, when a Hindu and a non-Hindu marry under the Hindu Marriage Act and for the Hindu marriage to be valid, both partners must be Hindu amongst other conditions that also need to be fulfilled, and the non-Hindu partner must convert to Hinduism.
 A specific kind of ancient ritual is performed before the Hindu marriage called Shuddhikaran which is also practised by members of the Arya Samaj community who started the socio-political Shuddhi Movement that was derived from this ancient rite.
 The non-Hindu partner is converted to Hinduism through this purification rite before marrying, or else the marriage is regarded to be void, or not legally binding.
 The Hindu wedding ceremony that follows includes the vows and the saptapadi, the ritual of circling the sacred fire seven times; the completion of the seventh round binds the marriage.
 This is accepted as a complete, valid marriage in all states of India, and needs no registration with the exception of Goa, that is governed by a single code called Goa civil code, where the registration of marriage is made compulsory as it is accepted as the only proof of marriage.

 Same-sex marriage

-Hindu literature does not sanction marriage between members of the same sex.
-The Manusmriti classifies sexual intercourse between men to be an offence in Hinduism, stating that it would lead one to lose their jati.
+According to the Pew Research Centre, though many modern Hindus condemn same-sex marriage, others cite ancient Hindu texts, such as the Kama Sutra, that seem to condone homosexual behavior.

-There are both conservative and liberal views about homosexuality and same-sex marriages in Hinduism, with Hindu priests having performed marriage of same-sex couples.
-In 2004, Hinduism Today asked Hindu swamis (teachers) their opinion of same-sex marriage.
-The swamis expressed a range of opinions, positive and negative.
+In some Buddhist-Hindu cultures, marriage was considered to be a secular issue not sanctioned by religion.
+There is widespread evidence of same-sex cohabitation in the Kandyan kingdom (15th century to 19th century) due to tolerance of "eating together" (i.e. living together in the same house and sharing the same means), though it is argued that this is not of a homosexual nature but rather of a fraternal nature.
+Marriage among the Sinhalese, though serving an important social role, was traditionally marked by informal customs and family approval rather than elaborate rituals.
+Cohabitation was widespread with marriage being considered a by-product of successful cohabitation, which is in-line with Buddhist views of the secular concept of marriage.
+Cohabitation as an Unmarried couple in Sri Lanka became a punishable offence from the Dutch colonial period in 1580.
+Andi Fein argued that prohibitions against homosexual marriage in Chinese Buddhism stem from Confucianism, and that studies of Buddhism and Hinduism in India and Sri Lanka show no such prohibitions existed there.
+There have been reports of Hindu gurus performing same-sex marriages in India since at least the 1980s.